infectnet/infectnet-parent/DSL_SPEC.md

   * `all`
   * `any`
+  * `only`

-These two will boil down to the same selection but it helps to make the DSL more comfortable and natural to the user.
+The first two will boil down to the same selection but it helps to make the DSL more comfortable and natural to the user.
+The third one will only (hence the name) select one element from a collection.

 The selection keyword is followed by a collection of entities.
-This can be `workers`, `fighter` (singular form to be used with the `any` keyword) and so on.
+This can be `workers`, `fighter` (singular form to be used with the `any` and the `only` keyword) and so on.
 Anything that the player actually owns.
 What we have now:

 * `all workers`
 * `any fighter`
+* `only fighter`

 ### Filter